 Current Year: For FFY2019, Maryland State inspectors have conducted or are currently planning to conduct the following: Interstate Investigations: (10) CSA On-Site Comprehensive Investigations.
 Intrastate Investigations: (85) CSA On-Site Comprehensive Investigations.
 Total planned/objective for FY2019: (115) Carrier Investigations.
 The CR unit had been short one investigator since July of 2016.
 The investigator was replaced during 2018.
 However, two additional investigators retired in 2019.
 Additional full-time investigators have been trained and nine part-time investigators have either been trained or in the training process.
 The additional part-time investigators will be able to assist with investigations during FFY20.
 With the addition of part-time personnel, we anticipate increasing the number of investigations in the coming years.
 Additionally, efforts were again focused more on New Entrant Safety Audits during FFY2019 than anticipated which will most likely lead to falling short of the stated goals for compliance reviews.
 For FFY2020, we are being conservative in our objectives, while still setting a goal that will increase our FY2019 efforts.
 While we anticipate completing more investigations in FY2020 than in FY2019, we also anticipate completing fewer investigations than were completed in past years as the emphasis shifts toward New Entrant Audits.
 As in past years, our award-winning compliance review unit will perform primarily on-site comprehensive intrastate investigations.
 Since the investigator is already on-site, we feel that the comprehensive investigation is a more valuable use of the inspector's time when preparation and travel to the site are considered.
-For FFY2021, the State makes the following updates to the multi-year eCVSP: Due to the ongoing COVID-19 pandemic, the number of compliance investigations performed in FY2020 has been severely reduced.
+For FFY2022, the State makes the following updates to the multi-year eCVSP: Due to the ongoing COVID-19 pandemic, the number of compliance investigations performed in FY2020 has been severely reduced.
 If COVID-19 continues to limit manpower resources and hamper efforts to conduct investigations, the number of investigations completed will be far below the goals set for FY2020.
 Our FY2020 goals have been adjusted and reduced by nearly 60%.
-It is unknown at this time if FY2021 goals will be affected, but it is expected that our goals will not be met.
-Since it is anticipated that COVID-19 will continue to affect performance through the end of the calendar year, our FY2021 goals will be adjusted down slightly by 15%.
-Goals for FY2022 will remain as set for now.
+As the Pandemic continued into FFY2021 previous goals were also affected, and significantly reduced.
+Additionally, in FFY2021 we lost several investigators and the supervisor.
+Although all positions will be replaced, it has been accomplished yet.
+Moving into FFY 2022, it is anticipated that COVID-19 Pandemic will be less invasive and we will fill the vacant positions.
+Goals for FY2022 will remain lower than originally forecasted but higher than the current goal for FFY2021.
+Also for the first time, we will be conducting CSA off-site investigations.
+We may find that we are able to conduct significantly more than the 30 we are forecasting.